Updated: January 14, 2026 • By Santorini Dave

 Why Stay: UNESCO World Heritage Site, the Royal Observatory, and riverside views of London’s skyline.
 More relaxed than central areas.

-Hotel Vibe: Boutique options like the boutique Admiral Hardy, pubs-with-rooms, or chains near the O2 arena for concerts.20.
+Hotel Vibe: Boutique options like the Admiral Hardy, pubs-with-rooms, or chains near the O2 arena for concerts.20.
 Canary Wharf for Business & Skyline

 Why Stay: London’s second major financial district with skyscraper views, plus the Docklands’ new restaurants and bars.